refaktor/rye/progress.md

 To have some overview over the stage the builtins are in we will define 5 levels.
 Main builtins are defined in builtins.go all other are is specific files, for example builtins_http.go, builtins_sqlite.go.
 For each file/integration the level can be defined.
 If the level is not written it's considered lvl0.

-  lvl0: builtin is made, works in some example cases
+  * **lvl0**: builtin is made, works in some example cases
-  lvl1: + all docstrings are written, all argument errors are handeled consistently
+  * **lvl1**: + all docstrings are written, all argument errors are handeled consistently
-  lvl2: + argument types are displayed, tests and reference docs are written
+  * **lvl2**: + argument types are displayed, tests and reference docs are written
-  lvl3: + builtins handle all the argument types it would make sense they should handle
+  * **lvl3**: + builtins handle all the argument types it would make sense they should handle (this is a judgement call and can change in future versions)

+### Progress

+Progress here is defined by how many modules will have higher levels.
+For next stage we need to move all integrations with higher priority (stars) at least to lvl2.

-## Interpreter
+## Interpreter and runtime

-Interpreter hasn't been majorly changed in a while.
+Interpreter and runtime hasn't been majorly changed in a while.
 In general it seems to handle all we've trown at it, but there are some edge cases probably, especially around more obscure ideas in Rye which are not 100% sure to be included.
 Also more tests should be made how various features interact with failure handling.
 This means that we should start writing a set of test that test various facets of the interpreter.

+Progress is defined by the coverage of test that test the behaviour of the interpreter and runtime.

+## Loader

+Loader is even more static, but there are some inconsistencies and some things we need to clear up.
+For example escape sequences in strings.

+Progress is defined by the coverage of loader tests.
+We should test it load every syntax type and combinations of them.
+We might also need to add aditional syntax types, like /refinements.